 Assigned readings, instructor-generated typed handouts, typed lecture materials, exercises and assignments equal to face to face instructional delivery.
 Written correspondence and a minimum of six opportunities for feedback will be utilized to maintain effective communication between instructor and student.

 VIII.
-Representative Texts and Supplies Peterson, Scott D., et al. American Literatures After 1865; Based on Writing the Nation.
-Pressbooks, 2022 (Most Recent Item Referenced in Anthology). <https://umsystem.pressbooks.pub/ala1865/>.
+Representative Texts and Supplies

+Peterson, Scott D., et al. American Literatures After 1865; Based on Writing the Nation.
+Pressbooks, 2022 (Most Recent Item Referenced in Anthology).

+Students Download the Textbook in their preferred format via https://umsystem.pressbooks.pub/ala1865.

 And a full-length work, recommended readings:

-The Age of Innocence by Edith Wharton The Awakening by Kate Chopin Sister Carrie by Theodore Dreiser The Great Gatsby or Tender Is the Night by F. Scott Fitzgerald The Sound and the Fury by William Faulkner Of Mice and Men by John Steinbeck The Collected Stories by Eudora Welty Cane by Jean Toomer The Dream Songs by John Berryman IX.
-Discipline/s Assignment English X. Course Status Current Status: Active Original Approval Date: 4/24/1990 Revised By: Laura Rotlisberger Curriculum/Academic Standards Committee Revision Date: 03/07/2023
+The Age of Innocence by Edith Wharton The Awakening by Kate Chopin Sister Carrie by Theodore Dreiser The Great Gatsby or Tender Is the Night by F. Scott Fitzgerald The Sound and the Fury by William Faulkner Of Mice and Men by John Steinbeck The Collected Stories by Eudora Welty Cane by Jean Toomer The Dream Songs by John Berryman

+IX.
+Discipline/s Assignment English

+X. Course Status

+Current Status: Active Original Approval Date: 4/24/1990 Revised By: Laura Rotlisberger Curriculum/Academic Standards Committee Revision Date: 05/02/2023